-- Ensure riparian buffer areas are above the high-water mark and should be unfertilized and left in a natural state. - Institute buffers and special management zones. - Use turf and native plantings to enhance buffer areas.
-Increase height of cut in the riparian zone to filter and buffer nutrient movement to the water.
+- Ensure riparian buffer areas are above the high-water mark and should be unfertilized and left in a natural state. - If maintaining turfgrass to edge of artificial ponds, reduce the frequency of mowing and collect or direct clippings to upland areas.

-- Apply fertilizer and pesticides based on the effective swath; keep application on target and away from buffers or channel swales. - Use a swale and berm system to allow for resident time (ponding) for water to infiltrate through the root zone to reduce lateral water movement to the surface water body. - Use plant buffers with native species to provide pleasing aesthetics, habitat, and food sources for wildlife when possible. - Establish special management zones around pond edges. - Plant all or most of the out-of-play water bodies with shoreline buffers planted with native or well-adapted noninvasive vegetation to provide food and shelter for wildlife. - Practice good fertilizer management to prevent the nutrient runoff into ponds. - Dredge or remove sediment when needed, and with proper permitting, to protect beneficial organisms that contribute to the lake's food web and overall lake health. - If maintaining turf grass to edge of artificial ponds, reduce the frequency of mowing.
+- Institute buffers and special management zones. - Use turf and native plantings to enhance buffer areas.
+Increase height of cut in the riparian zone to filter and buffer nutrient movement to the water. - Apply fertilizer and pesticides based on the effective swath; keep application on target and away from buffers or channel swales. - Use a swale and berm system to allow for resident time (ponding) for water to infiltrate through the root zone, to reduce lateral water movement to the surface water body. - Use plant buffers with native species to provide pleasing aesthetics, habitat, and food sources for wildlife when possible. - Establish special management zones around pond edges. - Plant all or most of the out-of-play water bodies with shoreline buffers planted with native or well-adapted noninvasive vegetation to provide food and shelter for wildlife. - Practice good fertilizer management to prevent the nutrient runoff into ponds. - Dredge or remove sediment when needed, and with proper permitting, to protect beneficial organisms that contribute to the lake's food web and overall lake health.